apursley2012/eportfolio/index.md

   <h2 id="ocp-title">Other Coursework Projects (Not in ePortfolio Artifacts)</h2>

   <p class="section-intro">
-    These aren’t the capstone artifacts—these are other course projects that shaped my skill set: testing a Python file-handler with unit tests, a REST API with Node/Express + MongoDB, an Android app with SQLite, OS concurrency work in C++, SDLC/UML planning, and a security risk analysis aligned to OWASP.
+    These are other course projects that shaped my skill set: testing a Python file-handler with unit tests, a REST API with Node/Express + MongoDB, an Android app with SQLite, OS concurrency work in C++, SDLC/UML planning, and a security risk analysis aligned to OWASP.
   </p>